Nonleptonic decays of $\Xi_{cc}\to \Xi_c \pi$ with $\Xi_c-\Xi_c'$ mixing: Baryon wave functions and matrix elements

 \section{Baryon wave functions and matrix elements}

+The bag model provides approximations of the hadron wave functions, aiming on reconciling two very different ideas in QCD~\cite{Bag1,Bag2,Bag3}.
+Inside the bag, quarks move freely as a result of the asymptotic freedom but can not penetrate the bag due to the QCD confinement.
+One of the great advantages of the bag model is that the parameters are fitted from the mass spectra.
+Consequently, the model provides fixed predicted results, which can be tested by the experiments.
 In this work, we calculate the baryon matrix elements by the bag models with and without removing the CMM, referred to as the homogeneous bag~(HB) and static bag~(SB) approaches, respectively.

 The baryon wave functions concerned by this work are given as